Not a CVMA member?

-Make sure you are logged in to your member profile on the CVMA website when you register for this CE — otherwise you will be charged the non-member rate of $139.95.
+Make sure you are logged in to your member profile on the CVMA website when you register for this CE — otherwise you will be charged the non-member rate.

 I’m a practice manager; can I purchase or register for one recording and have all the doctors in my practice watch it?